navalpablo/dicom_sorting_toolkit/README.md

 - `--input`: Path to the input TSV file.
 - `--criteria_json`: JSON string specifying the series descriptions and any OR conditions.

+### Licensing disclosure
+This project uses several open-source libraries including PyQt5, pydicom, pathvalidate, and tqdm, among others.
+Please see their respective websites for more information on their licenses.